 Nine countries have Baltic coastline, as the map shows.
 Because of shared history, Norway is sometimes included although its coast is all on the Atlantic.
 There are a dozen large Baltic islands and many thousands of smaller ones.

 |Enlarge pictures on these pages by tapping or clicking them.
-A second tap will shrink them back.|
+A second tap will shrink them back.

 Once it was crossed by Viking longboats and later by the ships of the Hanseatic League.
 Today its cities are connected by ferries and visited each summer by the world's leading cruise lines.

+There are also honest and up-to-date descriptions of the sights you'll want to see.
 At some ports all the main attractions are close together.
 At others, you'll need to do a bit of planning.